nethercode/Sys-Ops-Ste/md/Debian_Installation.md

 ...

-    If a root password is used, it is strongly recommend to use a password with a minimum length of 20 that includes all of the following:
-    Uppercase letters
-    Lowercase letters
-    Non-sequential numbers
-    Special characters

-Please enter the same root password again to verify that you have typed it correctly.
+__Please enter the same root password again to verify that you have typed it correctly.__

 <u>*Re-enter password to verify*</u>